Relations with Ukraine

 - Trust Fund on Medical Rehabilitation

 The project, led by Bulgaria and executed by the NATO Support and Procurement Agency (NSPA), runs over 24 months in at least five locations (Kharkiv, Kyiv, Llubin, Lviv, Novi Shandzari).
-The project follows another NATO project, which in 2015 initiated support for 12 servicemen, several experts visits and conferences attended by over 1,000 Ukrainian health officials as well as support for the change of law to recognise physiotherapist, orthotherapist, orthotist and prosthetist as an official profession in Ukraine.
+It follows another NATO project, which in 2015 initiated support for 12 servicemen, several experts visits and conferences attended by over 1,000 Ukrainian health officials, as well as support for the change of law to recognise physiotherapist, orthotherapist, orthotist and prosthetist as an official profession in Ukraine.

 - Trust Fund on Military Career Transition